 Defining a Home Position is completely optional.
 Some applications, such as those that use a servo or stepper for speed control, don't require position data at all.

-With the exception of Absolute Moves, the 3102i can still perform all of its move commands if the Home Position is not defined.
-Both axes must be homed before you can run Absolute Interpolated Moves.
+With the exception of Absolute Moves, the 3102 can still perform all of its move commands if the Home Position is not defined.

 Position Preset